swissmanu/mse-thesis/content/content.md

 ## Reactive Debugging

-When confronted with RP programs, the mismatch between an imperative debugger's expected and actual behavior was subject to various research efforts before.
-Salvaneschi et al. [@Salvaneschi_Mezini_2016, @Salvaneschi_Proksch_Amann_Nadi_Mezini_2017] coined the term *Reactive Debugging* and described a debugging utility and its requirements specifically tailored to work with RP programs for the first time.
-They provided the first implementation of such a debugger for REScala with the name *Reactive Inspector* further.
+The case of imperative debuggers interpreting RP source code using the wrong model was subject to various research before.
+Salvaneschi et al. [@Salvaneschi_Mezini_2016, @Salvaneschi_Proksch_Amann_Nadi_Mezini_2017] coined the term *Reactive Debugging* and described a debugging utility specifically tailored to work with RP programs for the first time in their work.
+They provided the first implementation of such a debugger named *Reactive Inspector* for REScala.

-Banken et al. [@Banken_Meijer_Gousios_2018] transferred former findings to RxJS.
-Their browser-based visualizer *RxFiddle* takes a piece of isolated RxJS source code and allows the software engineer to display its runtime behavior in two dimensions: A flow-graph shows when observables are created, and how they depend on and interact with each other.
-The utility further renders a marble diagram ([@fig:marble-diagram]) for each observable, showing what events got emitted at which point in time.
+Banken et al. [@Banken_Meijer_Gousios_2018] transferred former findings to RxJS. *RxFiddle* is a browser-based visualizer that takes a piece of isolated RxJS source code and displays its runtime behavior in two dimensions: A flow-graph shows all observables that get created and how they depend on each other.
+Additionally, the utility  uses a marble diagrams to show what events get emitted by an observable over time. [@fig:marble-diagram] shows an example of such a diagram.

 ```{.include}
 content/figures/marble-diagram.tex